Making web requests

 Making web requests in C++ sucks, and GD doesn’t really help with it.
 Cocos2d has the CCHTTPRequest class, which GD uses to make its web requests, but it’s a complicated mess to try to get working and it’s not really ergonomical.

 To fix this, Geode has the WebRequest API, which is much more versatile.
-All web requests are asynchronous, so they run on a separate thread.
+All web requests are asynchronous, they run in background and don’t block GD’s UI thread.
+Internally, Geode uses curl_multi for requests, meaning they share the connection pool, DNS caches, etc., all meaning you should prefer to use Geode’s web utils over your own.

 Creating a web request